o8t/technical-evaluation-react/README.md

 * Allows the user to create a clown entry
 * Displays a list of clowns

-What direction you take from there -- adding the other mayoral bucket-list features, or creative features you want to do instead -- is your decisions.
+What direction you take from there -- adding the other mayoral bucket-list features, or creative features you want to do instead -- is your decision.
 The government has tasked building the application to you, not us...

 However, you must: